By Dr. Rita Khanna

 Rotation of Consciousness

 Due to excessive activity on the mental plane, the mind always remains in a state of arousal, which results in mental tension.
-Throughout life, the mind is fed with negative data.
-In the practice, especially in rotation of consciousness and breath awareness, the mind is relaxed, releasing mental tensions, and the benefits of Yoga Nidra are realized.
+Throughout life, the mind is fed with harmful data.
+In practice, especially in rotation of consciousness and breath awareness, the mind is relaxed, releasing mental tensions, and the benefits of Yoga Nidra are realized.
 When we practice yoga Nidra, we consciously rotate our awareness within ourselves from the gross to the subtle levels of existence.
 This internal rotation of consciousness has many benefits.
 On the most basic level, it helps us to relax and de-stress.
 It is a form of conscious relaxation that can effectively reduce anxiety and promote sleep.

 Deeper Level of Consciousness